amis13/kromaTool/README.md

 # Tool

 Bash tool for Kroma, easy to use.
+Use the installer as root user.
 # Auto-Install

 Just run the following command: